gbv/coli-ana/README.md

 ### GET /

-Shows a landing page with general information and a list of examples.
+Shows a landing page with a web interface, general information, and a list of examples.

 ### GET /analyze?notation=notations